BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 - `modGUID` (payload param) -> `modUUID`
 </details>

 As of 1.11, MCM uses Script Extender's `ModEvents` to communicate between different mods.
-This allows mod authors to listen for these events and implement specific behaviors in response to changes from MCM, such as when a setting is saved:
+This allows mod authors to subscribe to these events and implement specific behaviors in response to changes from MCM, such as when a setting is saved:

 `MCM_Setting_Saved`: fired whenever a setting value has been saved and written to the settings JSON file by MCM.
-The payload contains the setting ID and the new value.
+The payload contains information such as the UUID of the mod that added this setting, the setting ID and the new value.
 Example usage:
 ```lua
 -- In your MCM-integrated mod's code
 Ext.ModEvents.BG3MCM["MCM_Setting_Saved"]:Subscribe(function(call, payload)